Start of Main Content

 Computer assisted coding pros and cons

 Despite these advantages, there are also a few disadvantages of computer assisted coding.
-First, certain types of EHR systems may not be fully compatible with CAC software, impacting coding accuracy.
+For example, certain types of EHR systems may not be fully compatible with CAC software, impacting coding accuracy.
 CAC software can also struggle to process large records, especially if duplicate or incomplete entries are included.
 When codes are added to the ICD-10-CM, CAC software must be appropriately updated as well.

 Learn more

-Healthcare Insights are developed with healthcare commercial intelligence from the Definitive Healthcare platform.
+Healthcare Insights are developed with healthcare data and analytics from the Definitive Healthcare platform.
 Want even more insights?
-Start a free trial now and get access to the latest healthcare commercial intelligence on hospitals, physicians, and other healthcare providers.
+Start a free trial now and get access to the latest intelligence on hospitals, physicians, and other healthcare providers.